nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Deleting a visit an elderly while all elderly are being shown

    1. Prerequisites: List all elderly using the `list` command.
-The first eldery listed has a next visit.
+The first elderly listed has a next visit.

    2. Test case: `delete v/1`<br>
       Expected: Next visit of the first elderly is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.